All applications are submitted online. The application works best on a desktop computer, rather than a smartphone or tablet.

 Your responsibilities as an applicant

-- carefully follow all application instructions whether applying for the first time or changing preferences
+- follow all instructions within the application, whether you are applying for the first time or changing your preferences

-- provide all the information sought in the application process
+- promptly provide all the information we ask you for

-- provide all the supporting documentation (if any) required by SATAC to assess your application
+- promptly provide any supporting documentation required by SATAC to assess your application

-- check and conform to the closing dates of your course preferences
+- check and ensure you meet the closing dates of your course preferences

 - pay application fees